-Before writing this post, I have looked around in Google for some iPage reviews.
-Let’s be honest, there were a couple negative ones, but most of them illustrated quite a positive picture.
+Before writing this post, I have looked around on Google for some iPage reviews.
+There were a couple of negative ones, but most of them illustrated quite a positive picture.
 There are many detailed reviews of various features, so I will only mention them briefly here.

 You can set up WordPress, Joomla, Drupal with only a couple clicks.
 You can add on domains to your account.
 You also get a free domain with your account when you sign up.
-In fact, you can add an unlimited number of domains to the account.
+You can add an unlimited number of domains to the account.
 There is no limit on FTP accounts and storage.
 MySQL databases are also unlimited.

 Who is it good for?